code-say/Code.Say/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on React Native
 - 🌱 I’m currently learning something cool 😉
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: sayancse@hotmail.com;
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects

 **Languages and Tools:**